sangaytzin/neuromorphic-slam-dataset/README.md

 ## 🧪 Citation
 If you use this dataset, please cite:

-## 🧪 Citation
-If you use this dataset, please cite:

 **Tenzin, S., Rassau, A., Chai, D., & Moniruzzaman, M. D.** (2025).